CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/basic-settings.md

 <i>**Parameters**</i>:

-Minimum Order Qty = 2 (other parameters unchanged)
+- Minimum Order Qty = 2 (other parameters unchanged)

 <i>**Outcome**</i>:

-The first ten recommendations with quantity 10
+- The first ten recommendations with quantity 10

-Rest of division = 3 (Order Quantity/Maximum Order Qty)
+- Rest of division = 3 (Order Quantity/Maximum Order Qty)

 Last (11) recommendation with quantity 6 (effect of Order Multiply, Rest of division < Minimum Order Qty)

 ## Item/Revision Stock Data

-For Items managed by Batches, Serial Numbers in Item Details are visible stock information with accuracy to revision.

-In MRP 2.5, you can work with Inventory Level parameters per revision and per Item.
+For batch-managed and serial-numbered items, MRP 2.5 provides enhanced visibility into stock levels.
+Inventory level parameters can be managed per revision and per item, allowing businesses to maintain precise inventory control.

 ![Example](./media/basic-settings/mrp-2-5-example.webp)

+---
+MRP 2.5 in SAP Business One introduces significant improvements in procurement and planning management, enabling businesses to optimize their supply chain processes.
+Proper configuration of MRP 2.5 ensures better demand forecasting, improved inventory management, and streamlined procurement processes, making it an invaluable tool for businesses looking to enhance their resource planning capabilities.